UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCB/FileUtils/overview.md

 ### History

+#### Version 91

+This version adds the Generate Manifest File step to generate a manifest file based on dependencies of the project.

+#### Version 90

+This release includes few fixes.

 #### Version 44

 This version of the plug-in adds the ability to specify a file encoding when using the Create File step.